Kanegraffiti/LessonPlans/Information Technology/Week3_Information_Technology_Lesson_Plan_JSS1-3.md

 - **Duration:** 45 minutes
 - **Period:** First
 - **Topic:** Historical Development of Computers
-- **Subtopic:** Mechanical Counting and Calculating Devices
+- **Subtopic:** Electro-Mechanical Counting Devices
-- **Reference Materials:** NERDC Information Technology for Junior Secondary Schools; Computer Studies for Nigerian Schools JSS 1; Internet articles on mechanical calculators
+- **Reference Materials:** NERDC Information Technology for JSS 1; History of Computing Textbook; Encyclopedia of Early Computing Devices
-- **Instructional Materials:** Pictures or models of abacus, Napier’s bones, Pascaline, and difference engine; video clips; improvised counting frame
+- **Instructional Materials:** Pictures of early devices (Abacus, Pascaline, Leibniz Wheel), replica of a mechanical calculator, timeline chart, short video on historical devices
-- **Entry Behaviour:** Pupils have heard of simple counting devices like the abacus.
+- **Entry Behaviour:** Pupils can name basic modern computing devices like calculators and smartphones.
 - **Behavioural Objectives:** By the end of the lesson, pupils should be able to:
-  1. Describe mechanical counting devices used before electronic computers.
+  1. Define electro-mechanical counting devices.
-  2. State the inventors and years of key mechanical devices.
+  2. Identify at least four historical electro-mechanical devices.
-  3. Explain how the abacus, Napier’s bones, and Pascaline performed calculations.
+  3. Describe how each device works to perform calculations.
-  4. Demonstrate simple counting using an abacus or improvised counting frame.
+  4. Explain the importance of these devices to modern computing development.
-  5. Discuss how mechanical devices led to more advanced computing machines.
+  5. Arrange selected devices on a timeline showing their period of invention.

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher displays pictures of mechanical devices and asks pupils to identify any they recognise.
+**Step 1 – Introduction:** Teacher displays pictures of old counting devices and asks pupils to compare them with modern calculators.

-**Step 2 – Presentation:** Teacher narrates the development of mechanical devices beginning with the abacus, Napier’s bones, Pascaline, and Charles Babbage’s difference engine.
+**Step 2 – Presentation:** Teacher explains that electro-mechanical devices use both mechanical parts and electrical components to perform calculations.

-**Step 3 – Explanation:** Teacher explains the working principles of each device, highlighting how they used rods, gears, or wheels to perform addition, subtraction, and multiplication.
+**Step 3 – Explanation:** Teacher discusses devices such as the Abacus, Pascaline, Leibniz Calculator, and Hollerith Tabulating Machine, describing their inventors, features, and operations.

-**Step 4 – Application:** Pupils handle an abacus or counting frame to solve simple addition problems; selected pupils demonstrate to the class.
+**Step 4 – Application:** Pupils work in groups to place device cards on a timeline and summarise how each device improved calculation speed and accuracy.

-**Step 5 – Evaluation:** Teacher asks pupils to name two mechanical devices, their inventors, and one function each performed.
+**Step 5 – Evaluation:** Teacher asks pupils to define electro-mechanical devices, name examples, and state their contributions to computer history.

 ### Content Summary

-1. **Mechanical counting devices** such as the **abacus**, **Napier’s bones**, **Pascaline**, and the **difference engine** helped people calculate before electronic computers.
+1. **Electro-mechanical counting devices** combine mechanical movements with electrical components to process numbers.
-2. These devices used **beads, rods, gears, and wheels** to carry out arithmetic operations like addition and subtraction.
+2. Early devices include the **Abacus**, **Pascaline**, **Leibniz Wheel**, and **Hollerith Tabulating Machine**.
-3. Inventors like **John Napier**, **Blaise Pascal**, and **Charles Babbage** improved calculation speed and accuracy.
+3. These devices improved **speed**, **accuracy**, and **data handling**, laying foundations for modern computers.
-4. Mechanical devices paved the way for **electromechanical** and **electronic** computers.
+4. Understanding their evolution helps pupils appreciate how technology has progressed over time.

 ### Conclusion

-Teacher links mechanical devices to the evolution of modern computers and emphasises their historical importance.
+Teacher emphasises that modern computers owe their development to early inventors of counting devices.

 ### Student Lesson Notes

-- The **abacus** is a frame with beads used for counting and simple calculations.
+- Electro-mechanical devices use **mechanical parts** and **electric power** for calculations.
-- **Napier’s bones** used numbered rods to multiply and divide quickly.
+- Examples are **Abacus**, **Pascaline**, **Leibniz Calculator**, and **Hollerith Tabulating Machine**.
-- The **Pascaline** had gears that turned to add and subtract numbers.
+- They made calculations **faster**, **more accurate**, and **easier** for people and industries.
-- Charles Babbage’s **difference engine** could automatically tabulate numbers, leading to modern computing ideas.
+- Knowing this history helps us value innovation in technology.

 ### Assignment

-Draw and label any two mechanical calculating devices and write one use of each.
+Draw a timeline showing four electro-mechanical counting devices, their inventors, and the year they were created.

 DETAILED LESSON PLAN – JSS 2